OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 When the rainbow is in the clouds, I will see it and remember the everlasting covenant between God and all living creatures of every kind on the earth.”

 ## Genesis 9:17
-So God said to Noah, “This is the sign of the covenant I have established between Me and all life on the earth.”
+Then God said to Noah, “This is the sign of the covenant I have established between Me and all life on the earth.”

 ## Genesis 9:18
-The sons of Noah who came out of the ark were Shem, Ham, and Japheth.
+Noah's sons who came out of the ark were Shem, Ham, and Japheth.
 (Ham was the father of Canaan.)

 ## Genesis 9:19
-These were the three sons of Noah, and from them the whole earth was populated.
+These were the three sons of Noah, and from them the entire earth was populated.

 ## Genesis 9:20
 Noah, a man of the soil, began to plant a vineyard.